Picking a Splitter Snake for Your Band’s IEM Setup

 When we purchased our splitter snake, we went through two poorly-made (though abused on stage) ones before finding one that lasted the test of time.
 I’m writing this article to save your band time and money and not to make the same mistakes we made upon purchase our first one.

-There are many different options available.
+Note: there are many different options available.
 What your band needs might not be what another does.
 The pricing on splitter snakes will vary drastically, but generally, it is worth it to spend more on this part of the signal chain.

 This piece of gear is essentially a regular audio snake outfitted with two XLR fan tails, effectively splitting the audio signal in two paths.
 One of these XLR fans will be sent to the FOH engineer’s mixing desk and the other XLR fan will go into your monitor board.